 4. Unless accompanied by a parent, students need a school driving permit to drive a vehicle to school at any time

-5. All vehicles brought to school by students must be registered with the deputy headmaster.
+5. All vehicles brought to school by students must be registered with the associate headmaster.
 Changes must also be recorded with them within a week

 4. Permission to carry passengers is necessary.
 Parents of both driver and passenger(s) must give their approval in writing